Ed Grimsley

-Edward Paul Grimsley (born March 22, 1963) is an American former professional football linebacker who played one season with the Indianapolis Colts of the National Football League (NFL).
-He played college football at Akron.
+Edward Paul Grimsley (March 22, 1963 – March 8, 2025) was an American professional football player who was a linebacker for one season with the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Akron Zips.

 Early life

 Edward Paul Grimsley was born on March 22, 1963, in Canton, Ohio.
 He attended Canton McKinley High School in Canton.
 He was a team captain in high school.

 College career

 Grimsley was a member of the Akron Zips of the University of Akron from 1981 to 1985.
 He was a letterman in 1981, 1982, 1983, and 1985.
 He started the final five games of his freshman year in 1981, posting 48 solo tackles and 45 assisted tackles overall that season.
 Grimsley earned All-Ohio Valley Conference and honorable mention All-American honors in 1982.
 He also missed two games that year due to a broken ankle.
 He missed six games in 1983 as well after fracturing and dislocating his left elbow.
 He played in the first two games of the 1984 season but was then medically redshirted with a foot injury.
 Grimsley was named an honorable mention Associated Press All-American his redshirt senior year in 1985.